-- Program download via UART useful especially for applications where the UCD3138064A is isolated from the host (e.g., PFC) - Encrypted download useful for code security in field updates. - PMBus download at different addresses
+- Program download via UART useful especially for applications where the UCD3138128A is isolated from the host (that is, PFC) - Encrypted download useful for code security in field updates. - · PMBus download at different addresses - · Different command formats

-6.6.1.4 Flash Management
+9.5.4 Flash Management

-The UCD3138064A offers a variety of features providing for easy prototyping and easy flash programming.
+The device offers a variety of features providing for easy prototyping and easy flash programming.
 At the same time, high levels of security are possible for production code, even with field updates.
 Standard firmware will be provided for storing multiple copies of system parameters in data flash.
 This minimizes the risk of losing information if data-flash programming is interrupted.